 • Have you had a tooth knocked out?

 • You have a chipped, cracked or broken tooth?

 • You have a loose tooth, dental crown, filling or bridge?

 • You recently had dental work done and are now experiencing pain or discomfort?

 • You recently discovered your dental appliance is broken or sharp?

-• Are your gums sore or bleeding?
+• Are your gums (soft tissue) sore or bleeding?

 • Extreme dental pain that regular painkillers aren’t helping to alleviate